 Different functions can be used to combine weights.
 In the Query Weighting framework one can consider weights as membership values with respect to the user interest when posing a query, as well as logical values expressing the degree of relevance or utility of a query with respect to the user query.
 Therefore, weights can be combined by using numerical aggregation operators or multivalued logical operators (e.g. t-norms).
 The Query Weighting framework states a general rule that constrains the type of query synthesizing functions allowed.
-This rule states that the weight of a query cannot be increased after applying a transformation; the meaning is that query transformations move queries further away from the user request.
-In other words, if we transform a query q with a weight w into a new query q with a weight w, w cannot be greater than w.
+This rule states that the weight of a query transformations move queries further away from the user request.
+In other words, if we transform a query q with a weight w into a new query q' with a weight w', w' cannot be greater than w.
 Such class of operators includes -but is not reduced to- the family of t-norm operators.